TaloDev/unity/README.md

 - 🔒 Authentication: a registration/login flow, showing how to create player accounts and authenticate them.
 - 🎮 Playground: a text-based playground allowing you to test identifying, events, stats and leaderboards.
 - 💬 Chat: showing how to send messages between channels in a chat room.
+- 🤝 Channel storage: showing how to store data that can be accessed by other players using channels.

 ## Documentation